 I remain deeply concerned about Amazon, an enormously profitable corporation, paying workers wages that are so low that they are forced to depend on federal programs like Medicaid, food stamps and public housing for survival.
 At a time of exploding profits, I would hope that Amazon would pay everyone who works in your fulfillment centers a living wage.

-Sanders continued to speak out against Bezos and Amazon throughout summer 2018, including his CEOs vs. Workers town hall in July 2018, where he screened a video about Bezos’s personal wealth (Bezos is the richest man in the world).
+Sanders continued to speak out against Bezos and Amazon throughout summer 2018, including his CEOs vs. Workers town hall in July 2018, where he screened a video about Bezos’s personal wealth.
 In August, Sanders spoke out against Amazon again and circulated a petition among his supporters calling for Amazon to increase pay and improve working conditions.

 Under intense public scrutiny due to Sanders’s agitation, Amazon quietly began offering workers $50 gift cards to post on social media about how much they enjoyed working in its warehouses.
 Sanders found out about the scheme and publicly embarrassed Amazon by posting a video lambasting the company’s attempts at spin.
 He ended the video by calling on Amazon to pay its warehouse workers $15 an hour.

 And then, in September 2018, Sanders submitted a piece of legislation to the Senate that would tax large companies for every dollar spent on social services used by their low-wage workers.
 Workers rely on those programs to make ends meet in the absence of pay high enough to cover their living costs, and the public foots the bill, when it should be the companies instead.
 Sanders provocatively called the bill the Stop BEZOS Act.
 Bezos’s name was transformed into an acronym signifying “Bad Employers by Zeroing Out Subsidies.”